 d. identify dental anomalies/pathology.

-a. produce a comprehensive cephalometric analysis of the relative dental and skeletal components in the anteroposterior, vertical, and transverse dimensions;
+a. produce a comprehensive cephalometric analysis of the relative dental and skeletal components in the AP, vertical, and transverse dimensions;

 b. establish a baseline growth record for longitudinal assessment of growth and displacement of the jaws; and

-c. determine dental maturity relataive to skeletal maturity and chronological age.
+c. determine dental maturity relative to skeletal maturity and chronological age.

 A differential diagnosis and diagnostic summary are completed to:

 1. establish the relative contributions of the soft tissue and dental and skeletal structures to the patient’s malocclusion.

 2. prioritize problems in terms of relative severity.

 3. detect favorable and unfavorable interactions that may result from treatment options for each problem area.